top of page

 How to Plant a Palm Tree in the Desert Southwest: A Complete Guide

-Choosing the Perfect Palm for Your Desert Paradise
+Choosing the Right Palm for the Site

 Tools to Plant a Palm Tree